Kickstart Your Savings with these Simple Money Saving Challenges

 2. Monthly saving challenge

-This challenge is perfect if you have a variable income every month and cannot commit to a fixed amount, or you’re just starting and would just like to build the habit of saving money on a regular basis no matter the amount.
+This challenge is perfect if you have a variable income every month and cannot commit to a fixed amount, or you’re just starting and would just like to build the habit of saving money on a regular basis, no matter the amount.

-3. $1 a week in 52 weeks
+3. $1 a week for52 weeks

-Now that you’ve gotten the hang of saving every spare dollar you can find and regularly depositing something into your savings pot, then it’s time to up the game and increase the increments of the amount you’re tucking away on a daily or weekly basis.
+Now that you’ve gotten the hang of saving every spare dollar you can find and regularly depositing something into your savings pot, it’s time to up the game and increase the increments of the amount you’re tucking away on a daily or weekly basis.

 Begin with something simple and less intimidating such as this $1 for 52-weeks challenge.
 Save a dollar on week 1, double it up on week 2 at $2, triple it up on week 3 with a $3 deposit, and so on.